KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

-2. As a new visitor, I want to learn more about the country I am planning to visit and get some specific details about interesting places to visit;
+*2. As a new visitor, I want to learn more about the country I am planning to visit and get some specific details about interesting places to visit:*

 -  the About Us… (O Nas…) page provides interesting and useful information to the visitor